folio-org/docs/content/en/docs/Metadata/Inventory/QuickMARC.md

 -   **Error.** Something is preventing an update from moving to the Inventory record or SRS.

 ## Creating a new MARC record using quickMARC

+Information on how MARC bibliographic fields are mapped to inventory instances is available in the [FOLIO Wiki](https://wiki.folio.org/display/FOLIOtips/Default+MARC+Bibliographic-to-Inventory+Instance+Mappings).

 To create a new **MARC bibliographic record** for an item without an instance or SRS record:
 1. Click **Actions \> New MARC Bib Record.**